alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *Correlates of raising more, among funded projects — multiply the dollars by the value on the axis.
 A "Projects We Love" staff pick travels with ~2.6× the money; a zine, with less.*

-I'm deliberately leaving the funding goal off that list even though it has the largest coefficient, because for funded projects its effect is mostly **mechanical**: if you raised enough to succeed, you by definition cleared your goal, so a bigger goal mechanically sets a higher floor.[^goal] It's bookkeeping, and I treat it that way.
+I'm deliberately leaving the funding goal off that list even though it has the largest coefficient, because for funded projects its effect is mostly **mechanical**: if you raised enough to succeed, you by definition cleared your goal, so a bigger goal mechanically sets a higher floor.[^goal]

 Two richer wrinkles.
 First, I fed the campaign *text* — titles and blurbs — into the model to see if the wording tells us anything beyond the obvious numbers.
 It does, modestly, and the pattern is a clean **premium-versus-commodity axis**: words like "diorama," "scenery," "miniatures," "softcover," and "collectors" predict raising *more*, while "pay what you want," generic "dnd dice," and "quality resin" predict raising *less*.[^text] Presentation as a deluxe object pulls money in; presentation as a cheap commodity doesn't.